maciejkra/kubernetes-training/day2/17_multistage_build/task.md

 `docker image build -t base-java .`

-- Use `cp` command for container to copy jar using stage
+- Use `COPY` command for container to copy jar using stage
 - Use copied file in second stage to build smaller image

 - Check difference in image sizes